 Karolina Buchling, nutritionist and eating psychology coach, standing against a plain light-colored background.

-Common midlife challanges I help with
+Common midlife challenges I help with

 Hormonal shifts during perimenopause can affect metabolism, blood sugar regulation and appetite signals.
 This often leads to fatigue, stronger cravings and weight changes that feel difficult to control.